Erkkapekka/Homework5CNN/README.md

 # Homework 5 - Machine Learning

-This repository contains Group59 solution to the Homework5 problem.
+This repository contains Group59 solution to the Homework5.
 The solution is based on retraining the MobilenetV1.

+References:

+Retrain MobileNet for the web: (https://github.com/woudsma/retrain-mobilenet-for-the-web)

 Operating system and software:

-The operating system used MacOS Mojave version 10.14 and the Python version 3.7
+MacOS Mojave version 10.14

+Python version 3.7

 ## 0. Initialization